What is a dark pattern?

 Let your customers quit

 I’m a software engineer, and for the last couple of years I’ve had a little side business on Boot.dev where I publish computer science courses.
-It’s a subscription-based model with a single lifetime payment option for those who hate the hassle of subscriptions like I do.
+It’s a subscription-based model.
 Cancelling is really easy.
 You go to your settings page and click a button.
 You do not need to:

 If you don’t want to use my product anymore, I don’t want you paying me.
 Maybe it’s easy to possess the absolute minimum amount of business ethics as a small operation with only two people, but after last night, I couldn’t live with myself if I worked for a company that did business any other way.
 And to be clear, I’m not flexing about my lofty personal morality here.
 I think most people are inherently fair-minded in this way.
 There is something special about how large corporations are able to do terribly unethical things while the humans inside don’t feel personally responsible.